-Empowering Someone to Be in Charge.
+10. Empowering someone to be in charge.
+Over and beyond a willingness to lead, someone essentially has to be in charge and develop a plan, and the plan has to be viable.
 Whether we build a glass building or a steel building, the builders should still want the architects and engineers initially to design something that can stand.
-But in a political system, someone then needs to be empowered to get reform through the political system without losing its core objectives.
-With respect to this stage of reform, I here paraphrase comments made by Richard Darman, passed onto me by O. Donald Chapoton, a former assistant secretary of the Treasury.
-Darman, deputy secretary of the Treasury during the 1985 and 1986 stages of tax reform, emphasized that he and Secretary Baker took overall charge, mapped out a strategic plan, relied upon their past experience in getting legislation through Congress, operated when necessary in secret, bargained with various interest groups to get their support for reform, and involved the White House only when necessary (partly to avoid too many chefs).
+In a political system, someone needs to be empowered to get reform through the political system without losing its core objectives.
+Above I related the advantages early on of empowering staff.
+But planning is also required at the political level.
+Here I paraphrase comments made by Darman, passed onto me by O. Donald Chapoton, a former assistant secretary of the Treasury.
+Darman, deputy secretary of the Treasury during the 1985 and 1986 stages of tax reform, emphasized that he and Baker took overall charge, mapped out a strategic plan, relied on their past experience in getting legislation through Congress, operated when necessary in secret, bargained with various interest groups to get their support for reform, and involved the White House only when necessary (partly to avoid too many chefs).